 before i talk about these specific series i want to use saw 1 and 3 as an example of what i mean. i'm a fan of the first film and not the third one because of what i referred to as "thoughtfulness". saw from 2004 raises so many great questions, the only one with a definitive answer being "would audiences pay money to see a horror film that looks like an industrial metal music video?". questions like "how far would you go to survive? would you saw off your own leg? would you take the life of another? why would a horror villain make these "games" instead of outright killing their victims? would you play along or try to work together and escape?". saw 3 made me ask questions more like "why does this one feel so much more bleak and depressing than the first two? the circumstances of the ending are similar to the first two films, so why does this feel so much worse? doesn't removing the victims' chance to escape the games remove all suspense and tension, leaving nothing but ugliness and sadism? what exactly does the addition of sexualized violence against a woman and a gross-out setpiece contribute? why did i ever think the genre label "torture porn" was unfair and reductive?"

-when terrifier 2 was released to much hype i decided to check the first movie out. i was treated to a scene, the central setpiece really, in which the villain rips a woman's underwear off and then mutilates her genitals. what the fuck. here are the earnest compliments i promised: art the clown's design is fantastic and the david howard thornton may be the best physical comedian in the genre since bruce campbell. combined with the fact that i enjoyed the teenage sleepover b-movie atmosphere, i decided to give the second film a try to see what the filmmakers did with a larger budget intended for wider release.
+when terrifier 2 was released to much hype i decided to check the first movie out. i was treated to a scene, the central setpiece really, in which the villain rips someone's underwear off and then mutilates her genitals. what the fuck. here are the earnest compliments i promised: art the clown's design is fantastic and the david howard thornton may be the best physical comedian in the genre since bruce campbell. combined with the fact that i enjoyed the teenage sleepover b-movie atmosphere, i decided to give the second film a try to see what the filmmakers did with a larger budget intended for wider release.

 the second movie is even more stupid, somehow. the big gory setpiece in that film, while thankfully not being overtly sexualized, is a protracted assault on a teenage girl on top of her bed. not only that, but the cruelty of that scene and its follow-up scene seemed, i don't know, juvenile? like, i have the feeling if i shared my thoughts with the writer the response would be along the lines of "some people just don't get my dark humor". it felt "transgressive" in the way that eminem is ostentatiously trangressive when he asserts he agrees with the republican right about women & queers but in an "ain't i a stinker?" manner.